Hyperoptic

 Hyperoptic Limited is a British telecommunications company that provides digital telephone and internet services.
 Founded in April 2011, it is headquartered at Kings House, London.

 Hyperoptic owns and operates its own Fibre to the Premises (FTTP) network in the United Kingdom.
-As of July 2024, it had passed 1.7 million premises and had 340,000 connected customers.
+As of December 2024, it had passed 1.8 million premises and had 373,918 connected customers.

+On the 2nd December 2025, Hyperoptic announced that it would be changing its commercial strategy by focusing on commercial connections and by utilising Openreach’s FTTP wholesale product, which is expected to go live in early 2026.
+At the same time, the company announced that employees may be at risk of redundancy.
+The company indicated this to be around 5% of its workforce which equates to around 70 positions.